egodev2/MM_standard_compressed/README.md

   <img src="https://i.imgur.com/t4QMtvf.png" alt="Tracker Example" width="25%" height="25%" margin="auto"/>
 </p>

 An essential and compressed Majora Mask Randomizer layout for gossip stones tracker.
-This tracker was idealized to be played with the lastest standard settings from the MMR community.
+This tracker was idealized to be played with the lastest standard settings (version 1.12.1) from the MMR community considering the possible minimum itens requirements, thus excluding items that are considered junk.
+I will keep the layout updated as changes are needed.

 ## Installation

 If you play OOTR, **DO NOT use a single application (gossip stones tracker) for both games** .
-The reason is because some files are named after OOT in order to keep all functionalities such as dragging songs to its verified checks as weel keeping the hints consistent.
+The reason is because some files are named after OOT in order to keep all functionalities such as dragging songs to its verified checks as well keeping the hints consistent.
 Make sure to have application separated for each game.

 1. Download the .zip file and extract it.